revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

 - Unlike some frameworks, you do not need to do anything special to your objects to allow them to persist via Hibernate.
-- They can be Plain Old Java Objects (or POJO) objects.
-These objects can follow the JavaBeans conventions and provide setters and getters.
+- They can be Plain Old Java Objects (or POJO) objects.These objects can follow the JavaBeans conventions and provide setters and getters.
-- Hibernate will then use reflection to obtain the data required to persist the object.
-Example is below
+- Hibernate will then use reflection to obtain the data required to persist the object.Example is below

 ```
-Class Cls = ... ;
+Class Cls = ...;
 cls.getField("xyz").getAnnotation(ManyToMany.class).mappedBy
 ```